 SQLite Commands

-To start the sqlite3, you type the sqlite3 as follows:
+Second, type the sqlite3 command as follows:

 Enter ".help" for usage hints.